-Impacts on the Environment is a critical consideration and legal requirement when making planning applications for development and failure to address the ecological issues can certainly be costly with delays and possible legal implications.
-The well being of species living in that area and the interaction and cohabitation with us is extremely important.
+Impacts on the Environment are a critical consideration and legal requirement when making planning applications for development, and failure to address the ecological issues can certainly be costly with delays and possible legal implications.
+The well-being of species living in that area and the interaction and cohabitation with us is extremely important.
 Therefore, initial baseline assessments are carried out and appropriate recommendations and ongoing liaison with developers ensures a measured, scientific approach that will satisfy local planning authorities.

 In addition to providing significant support to UK projects, CPP has recently been approached to provide exclusion fencing solutions for overseas projects in remote locations and for extreme temperature conditions.
 CPP continues to be committed to its ongoing support to our environment applying our Define, Develop and Deliver philosophy throughout.

 Samples and prices are available upon request.
 Contact us at firstname.lastname@example.org.

 Every year the UK generates more than 3,100 tonnes of waste material from fluorescent and highway lamps alone?
 Right now, there are over 100 million fluorescent lamps currently operating nationwide, and each one of these lamps contains a small amount of Mercury, a highly toxic element that is water-soluble and can be absorbed through the skin and mucous membranes.